martintaylorj/GA4-Ecommerce_Squarespace/README.md

 Check "Use regex matching"

+> [!TIP]
-💡These are the event names for each ecommerce event.
+>These are the event names for each ecommerce event.
 I've also included the promotion events which I won't cover in this guide.

 # How to Set Up GA4 Ecommerce Events Using Google Tag Manager